bve/MeshCore_STM32WLE5_BLE/README.md

 # Modified firmware for "tiny_relay" with external BLE module over UART

-This firmware is a modified build that enables the tiny_relay variant to work with an external BLE module using a UART protocol.
+This firmware is a modified build that enables the tiny_relay variant to work with an external BLE module using an UART protocol.

 For the nRF52840 BLE module implementation, see: https://github.com/bve/nrf52840